A woman sits in a sunroom writing in a notebook with a laptop on her lap.

 How does a credit card charge-off affect your credit?

-A charge-off will appear on your credit report for up to seven years after the first missed payment on the charged off account.
+A charge-off will appear on your credit report for up to seven years after your first missed payment.
 Because payment history is such an important factor of your credit score, even one missed payment or late payment can negatively affect your score.
-After several late payments and the account has been charged off, you’re likely to see a significant negative impact to your score.
+After a charge-off, you’re likely to see a significant impact on your score.

 How to rebuild your credit after a charge-off

-Even though a charge-off can remain on a credit report for seven years, there are still ways you can rebuild your credit history during that time.
+Don’t feel overwhelmed because a charge-off might remain on your credit report for seven years.
+There are still ways you can rebuild your credit history during that time.

 Make all payments on time.
 Don’t put yourself back in a situation where a charge-off might occur.
 Making at least the minimum payment on your credit card bill on time every month can slowly help build up your credit.
 If you need financial assistance, you should contact your lenders to discuss options for repayment.